watson-developer-cloud/unity-sdk/README.md

     7. Repeat steps 1 - 5 for each service you want to use.
     ![services-1](http://g.recordit.co/zyL5RZYXqa.gif)
 4. Click **Save**, and close the Config Editor.

+Note: The Config.json file is saved as plain text in the StreamingAssets directory.
+It is the user's responsibility to secure the credentials.

 ## IBM Watson Services
 ### Speech to Text